The Barbershop & Salon Program

 We refer clients to a health care provider or clinic.
 If clients don’t have a provider we give them information on private doctors, nurse practitioners, or clinics that they can reach out to.
 Clients often ask about Black doctors.

 Change the Stories around mental health in the Shops!

 Project HairCare (PHC) is a new component developed in December 2022.
 PHC was added to help address mental health challenges that operators note among clients in the shops.
 For more information go to the PHC website: projecthaircare.com.

 Get your Barbershop or Salon Involved!

-The Barbershop and Salon Health Outreach Program Toolkit (Toolkit) is a collaborative effort between the Colorado Black Health Collaborative and the Kaiser Permanente African American Center of Excellence (AACE).
+The Barbershop and Salon Health Outreach Program Toolkit (Toolkit) was a collaborative effort between the Colorado Black Health Collaborative and the Kaiser Permanente African American Center of Excellence (AACE) in 2015.
 The Toolkit is designed to empower community health workers, clinicians, and volunteers to launch, sustain, and monitor the success of an effective barbershop and salon outreach program.
 This type of program can cost “dimes” to start and sustain, but there certainly are examples of programs that have had millions dedicated to this worthwhile endeavor.

 This how-to- guide:

 - Health Disparities Gives the inside view of the shops